Drowning (Backstreet Boys song): Official version

-The official music video was directed by Nigel Dick, who directed their music videos for "As Long as You Love Me" and "All I Have to Give".
-It featured the band gathered around monuments and an old building resembling a church.
+The official music video was directed by Nigel Dick, who directed their music videos for "As Long as You Love Me" and "All I Have to Give."

-The video is notable for its frequent used of the contre-jour technique, which puts the subject directly against the source of light, thus giving a clear, dark outline of the figure.
-In the video, the group are often seen as silhouettes moving and singing against the background.
-This was filmed in Los Angeles.

 Unreleased version

 Before the final video was produced, a different concept was in production.
-The concept was eventually abandoned and the official video was produced instead.
+The concept was eventually abandoned, and the official video was produced instead.
 One of the preliminary cuts of this original video was leaked to the public.
 This video was done, then canceled and replaced by the end of the month.

-It features the band members dressed in black outfits, which can be seen in the photograph on the CD single cover.
+It features the band members dressed in black outfits, as seen in the photograph on the single cover of the CD.
 The video was shot mainly using green screen to place the band on an arid salt flat.
 The sun is initially shining, but dark clouds quickly fill the sky in the first chorus, and it begins to rain in the second verse.
-A flood of water fills the area and the storm continues to get worse.
-At the key change, and at the end of the song, the band members are hit with a large wave.
-Through the rest of the video they simply sing in a shallow depth of water.
+A flood of water fills the area, and the storm worsens.
+At the key change and the song's end, the band members are hit with a large wave.
+They sing at shallow water depth throughout the rest of the video.